 jackets are yellow; senate jackets are blue.

-of all legislative action in the house and senate.
+The official records of all legislative action in the house and senate.
 Article

-4, Section 12 of the constitution of New Mexico requires that each house keep
+4, Section 12 of the constitution of New Mexico requires that each house keep a

 - LEGISLATIVE DAY

-constitutional legislative requirements such as the reading of legislation
+legislative requirements such as the reading of legislation on different days.

-- A comprehensive set of appropriation recommendations to
+A comprehensive set of appropriation recommendations to support state agencies,

 - LINE ITEM VETO, PARTIAL VETO

-governor may veto parts of a bill containing an appropriation and then
+The governor may veto parts of a bill containing an appropriation and then sign

-of legislative desire, usually addressed to another governmental
+A formal expression of legislative desire, usually addressed to another governmental

 body, in the form of a petition or declaration of intent.
-A memorial does
+A memorial does not have

 - OPERATING BUDGET